0x978/GeoGuessr_Resolver/README.md

 - https://stackoverflow.com/questions/2694640/find-an-element-in-dom-based-on-an-attribute-value - For showing me how to use the same HTML element to access required props, regardless of gamemode.

 # Disclaimer:
-This completely ruins the fun of the game, I made this to experiment with creating Tampermonkey scripts to modify website behaviour, please use at your own risk.
+This ***completely ruins the fun of the game***, I made this to experiment with creating Tampermonkey scripts to modify website behaviour and because it's fun to reverse engineer this stuff.

+<u>Please use at your own risk, and **don't ruin other's fun.** </u>

 ## Demonstration:
 <img src="https://cdn.upload.systems/uploads/Wg827y99.gif"/>